 Family Traditions Make the Holidays Special

-Family traditions are important at Latham Hi-Tech Seeds, as one might guess, as we have been a family-owned company for 70 years.
+Family traditions are important at Latham Hi-Tech Seeds, as one might guess, as we have been a family-owned company for over 70 years.
 We’re proud to carry on the tradition of producing high-quality, high-yielding seed that Willard Latham began back in 1947.

 With the holidays approaching and Christmas ads airing on TV, it’s difficult not to think of Christmas traditions.
 One tradition started by Willard’s wife, Evelyn, was giving popcorn balls to each of her 12 grandchildren when the family gathered on Christmas.

 We also have a few holiday traditions at Latham Seeds.
 In the past on the first Friday of December, we host a Christmas potluck lunch.
 Each employee brings a dish to pass and we share a great meal together.
 The spread of food is always impressive!
 Everything from appetizers to desserts have been covered.
 During this time, each employee places a Christmas ornament with his or her name on the tree in our office lobby.
 Although Christmas celebrations at the Latham Seeds office will look a little different this year, we are excited about the opportunity to start a couple new Christmas traditions.